 The Purchase Plan was adopted by the Company's Board of Directors in fiscal 2000.
-Eligible employees could purchase a limited number of shares of the Company's common stock at 85% of the market value during a series of offering periods.
+Eligible employees may purchase a limited number of shares of the Company's common stock at 85% of the market value during a series of offering periods.
 Each offering period is divided into semi-annual purchase intervals and has a maximum term of 24 months.
-During fiscal 2010, 2009 and 2008, the

-Company issued 79 thousand, 148 thousand and 120 thousand shares, respectively, under the Purchase Plan to its employees.
-There were no purchase rights granted under the Purchase Plan for fiscal 2010.
+During fiscal 2009, 2008 and 2007, the Company issued a total of 148,000, 120,000 and 116,000 shares under the Purchase Plan to its employees.
+The weighted-average fair value for purchase rights granted under the Purchase Plan for fiscal 2009 was \$10.49 per share.

-Accounting for Stock-Based Compensation
+Accounting for Stock Compensation

 Stock-based compensation costs are generally based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
-The fair values of full value awards generally equal their intrinsic value on the date of grant.
+The fair values of stock awards and RSUs generally equal their intrinsic value on the date of grant.

-The Black-Scholes valuation calculation requires the Company to estimate key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
+The Black-Scholes valuation calculation requires us to estimate key assumptions such as future stock price volatility, expected terms, risk-free rates and dividend yield.
 Expected stock price volatility is based upon a combination of both historical volatility and implied volatility derived from traded options on the Company's stock in the marketplace.
 Expected term is derived from an analysis of historical exercises and remaining contractual life of options.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The Company has never paid cash dividends and does not currently intend to pay cash dividends, thus it has assumed a 0% dividend yield.